 No Contact Order

 Students may be prohibited from direct or indirect physical and/or verbal contact with another individual or group.
 Reasonable restrictions to protect the safety and welfare of others may also be imposed.
-These include, but are not limited to, any and all forms of communication, access to university owned or controlled locations, and specified minimum distances.
+These include, but are not limited to, any and all forms of communication, access to University owned or controlled locations, and specified minimum distances.

 Restitution